Rethinking Uncertainty Quantification and Entanglement in Image Segmentation: Discussion

 \section{Discussion}

 \textbf{Epistemic collapse as a source of entanglement.} EU magnitudes are substantially smaller than AU for nearly all models (epistemic collapse).
-Since TU is largely fixed (entropy of the mean prediction), EU collapsing toward zero forces AU to absorb uncertainty to balance $TU=AU+EU$, directly causing entanglement.
-This is especially problematic for CAL, where $TU \approx AU$ prevents TU from providing information beyond AU.
-Addressing epistemic collapse could directly reduce entanglement.
+This is especially problematic for CAL, where under the Kendall \& Gal decomposition $TU = AU+EU \approx AU$ prevents TU from providing information beyond AU.
+Addressing epistemic collapse could therefore reduce entanglement as we define it in CAL.
 Kirsch et al.~\cite{implicit_ensemble_collapse} proposed extracting independent sub-networks post-training, and incorporating their methods in our framework is a promising way forward.
-Alternatively, a simple post-hoc correction could boost EU (\eg by multiplying with the mean AU/EU ratio) before computing TU, thereby making the two components more comparable in magnitude.
+We tried a post-hoc correction to boost EU (\eg by multiplication with a constant) before computing TU, thereby making the two components more comparable in magnitude, however this did not work empirically and we think epistemic collapse needs to be addressed on a fundamental level to reduce entanglement.

 \textbf{Low entanglement in ensembles.} Ensembles exhibit the best performance and lowest entanglement across most tasks.
 A plausible explanation is that each ensemble member follows an independent training trajectory from a different random initialization, leading to genuinely diverse network weights and predictions.
 Dropout and SWAG/SWAG-D obtain weight distributions from a single training run, constraining model diversity and potentially causing EU to capture less epistemic variation, which leaks into AU, causing entanglement.
 We observe less severe epistemic collapse for ensembles, supporting this hypothesis.